robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

-On the other hand, picking the proper temporal scale is important but a challenge because all layers in the multilayer network should reflect the same time period, and the period should be long enough for each layer to have enough data for robust networks (Farine, 2017).
+On the other hand, picking the proper temporal scale is important but a challenge because all layers in the multilayer network should reflect the same time period, and the period should be long enough for each layer to have enough data for robust networks (Farine 2017).
 These considerations may be limiting factors when answering questions that require timeframes that are relevant to different individuals, for instance.
 In both mono- and multilayer networks, the effect of scale on